Started in the academic year 2009/2010. The minimum number of credits to obtain the degree is 240 (4 years).

 The first year corresponds to the Advanced Studies Diploma (60 ECTS)

-To join the PhD program in Biomedical Engineering, the candidate must meet the conditions set by national legislation, in the NOVA’s and FCT-NOVA’s regulations, and meet at least one of the following conditions:
+To join the PhD program in Biomedical Engineering, the candidate must meet the conditions set by national legislation, in the NOVA’s and NOVA FCT’s regulations, and meet at least one of the following conditions:

 A selecção dos candidatos é da responsabilidade da Comissão Científica do doutoramento através da apreciação da documentação apresentada, podendo convocar para uma entrevista os candidatos potencialmente elegíveis.